Vitamin C - Why Is Vitamin C Important In a Child's Diet?

 How Does Vitamin C Function in Your Child’s Body?

-Why Do Children Need Vitamin C?
+Why do Children Need Vitamin C?

 • Prevents chronic diseases